Ale-JRD/Trads/content/post/index-T1.md

 But Mei-chan didn’t want to leave me behind,nor would I let her go.

-「But, I…」
+“But, I…”

-「Accept this role, Sakura.」
+“Accept this role, Sakura.”

-「Nii-san!!」
+“Nii-san!!”

-「Everyone might think this is unfair… But personally, I feel at ease.」
+“Everyone might think this is unfair… But personally, I feel at ease.”

 ---